Skip to content

 # Discover all fact tables in the database

-fraiseql introspect --database "$DATABASE_URL"
+fraiseql introspect facts --database "$DATABASE_URL"

 # Emit a Python schema stub